Corporate structures and reorganisations

 – the investee company must be a trading company or the holding company of a trading group (or subgroup), and the investing company held a ‘substantial shareholding’ (broadly, at least a 10% interest) investee company, and

-– the shares were part of a total holding of at least 10% held for a continuous 12 month period beginning not more than two years before the disposal.
+– the shares were part of a total holding of at least 10% (group companies can aggregate holdings) held for a continuous 12 month period beginning not more than two years before the disposal.
 If the shares are disposed of piecemeal then provided that this condition is met, SSE exemption applies

 – the exemption does not apply if the transaction would otherwise be regarded as a nil gain/nil loss disposal;